TheBoop/DreamVent/readme.md

 Need To Fix/To Be Done:

+- As you can see the front page needs some design!!

 - A lot of these are stub pages for people who are working on the frontend.

 - Please make sure you understand routing, controllers, views, and models.